 A green home doesn’t need all the expensive bells and whistles.
 A green home needs to be designed from the beginning using a whole-house, environmentally sustainable strategy.
-In a previous article I talked about using material purchases to impact the sustainability of a home; this is but one tactic to use in the overall process of building a home.
+In a previous article, What is an Environmentally Sustainable Home, I talked about using material purchases to impact the sustainability of a home; this is but one tactic to use in the overall process of building a home.

 What is a green home, really?
 Well, I guess that depends on the individual as it can mean many things.
 At Choice Builders, it means a holistic and collaborative approach to building.
 It means taking care to ensure the home reflects the values of the people living in it.
 That indoor air quality is high because only products with low VOCs are used.
 It means an abundance of natural light so the use of lights during the day is limited and because daylight is healthy.
 It also means taking care to ensure windows and doors function and seal properly, that the home is well insulated and sealed from drafts.
 The list of our green features and practices in our homes is extensive…some of those environmental practices are noticeable, while others are choices and methods we made and used during construction to minimize the overall environmental impact.